CWongdabest/Bank_challenge/README.md

 So that my staff can keep track of customer transactions, I would like to save the data of customer transactions.
 ```

+To use the application:

+Creating a bank account -
+bankaccount = Bankaccount.new

+Depositing money
+bankaccount.deposit(amount you wish to deposit)

+Withdrawing money
+bankaccount.withdrawal(amount you wish to withdraw)

+Printing statement
+bankaccount.print_statement